QuantumPL/site/content/publication/Rand2018a/index.md

 publishDate: '2021-08-16T16:44:20.306027Z'
 publication_types:
 - '7'
-abstract: " The field of quantum mechanics predates computer science by at least ten\
+abstract: "The field of quantum mechanics predates computer science by at least ten\
   \ years, the time between the publication of the Schrodinger equation and the Church-Turing\
   \ thesis.
 It took another fifty years for Feynman to recognize that harnessing quantum\
   \ mechanics is necessary to efficiently simulate physics and for David Deutsch to\